 Of course, it didn’t last – it never does.
-I worked hard on improving my state of mind and things got better.
+I worked hard on personal development, improving my state of mind, and things got better.
 This personal journey is what inspired the rebrand and the creation of Peonies & Peace.

 What Wellbeing and Positivity Mean to Me

 For me, wellbeing is multi-faceted.
 It means taking care of yourself in all ways, including your emotional, mental, and physical health.
 To feel content it’s important not to neglect any of these areas of your life.
 Naturally, when you’re a mum to small children it’s not always practical to take time out for yourself – which kind of makes it all the more important!
 Especially since wellbeing and positivity go hand in hand, and without meeting your own needs, it’s difficult to embrace positivity.

 So, while lack of time, sleep, and autonomy can be incredibly draining, something I found helped me was taking ownership of and responsibility for my own wellbeing and positivity: